kbachir/DevOps-Notes/Vagrant/app/app/README.md

 ### A fibonacci number generator

 ``localhost:3000/fibonacci/{index}``
+192.168.10.100/fibonacci/5 < this will give us a generated number thru fibonacci method >

 This page has be implemented poorly on purpose to produce a slow running function.
 This can be used for performance testing and crash recovery testing.